oktadev/schematics/README.md

 ng add @oktadev/schematics
 ```

-You'll be prompted for an issuer, which you can find at **API** > **Authorization Servers**.
+You'll be prompted for an issuer, which you can find in your Okta dashboard at **API** > **Authorization Servers**.
 For the client ID, use the Client ID from the app you created in Okta.

 See the [Okta Angular SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular) for more information.